th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 RINA API.
 The VLAN ID would be used as the layer name.
-No functionality would be added to the existing Ethernet protocol so with only the src and dst address fields left, this _shim DIF_ was restricted to having only a single application registerd at a time, and to a single RINA "flow" between the endpoints.
+No functionality would be added to the existing Ethernet protocol so with only the src and dst address fields left, this _shim DIF_ was restricted to having only a single application registered at a time, and to a single RINA "flow" between the endpoints.
 We could deploy about 4000 of these _shim DIFs_ in parallel to support larger RINA networks.
 The name resolution for endpoint applications was planned to be using the Address Resolution Protocol (ARP), which was readily available in the Linux kernel.

 Or so we thought.
 The ARP implementation in the kernel assumed IPv4 as the only L3 protocol (IPv6 doesn't use ARP), so it could not handle the resolution of RINA _application names_ to MAC addresses, which we needed for the shim DIF.
 So after some deliberation, we decided to implement an RFC 826 compliant version of ARP to support the shim DIF.

 In the meantime, we also submitted a small 3-partner project proposal the GEANT framework, tailored to researching RINA in an NREN (National